sigven/pcgr/pcgrr/inst/templates/doc_notes_md/expression.md

-If data is provided, PCGR reports may include a section on gene expression, where we provide an analysis of expression outliers with respect to reference cohorts (TCGA).
+If bulk RNA-seq data is provided, PCGR reports a gene expression section covering three analyses: outlier detection, sample similarity, and immune cell fraction estimation.

-The expression levels are based on bulk RNA-seq data from the tumor sample, and are presented as normalized expression values (TPM).
+Expression input is expected as transcript-level TPM values (e.g. from Salmon or kallisto).
+PCGR aggregates these to gene-level TPM (taking the maximum transcript TPM per gene) and converts values to log2(TPM + 0.001) for comparability with reference data.

+The sample's gene-level expression profile is compared against the TCGA cohort that most closely matches the user-specified primary tumor site.
+For each protein-coding gene, a percentile rank is computed relative to the reference cohort, and genes with extreme percentile values (high or low) are flagged as expression outliers.
+Outlier detection is currently limited to tumor types with a corresponding TCGA cohort.

+Spearman correlations are computed between the input sample's expression profile and profiles from one or more reference collections:

+- **TCGA** — across all available tumor type cohorts
+- **DepMap** — cancer cell line expression profiles
+- **Treehouse** — pediatric tumor expression profiles (where available)

+The top-correlated reference samples are reported along with their metadata (tumor type, tissue of origin), providing an independent check on the sample's transcriptomic identity.

+#### Immune cell fraction estimation

-We also perform a correlation analysis of the gene expression profile of the input sample with the profiles seen in other reference collections (The Cancer Genome Atlas, DepMap cell lines, TreeHouse pediactric cancers), and estimate the fractions of immune cell types in the tumor sample.
+Immune cell deconvolution is performed on the TPM profile to estimate the relative fractions of immune cell types infiltrating the tumor microenvironment.